binhchay1/apkafe/wp-content/plugins/ai-engine/readme.txt

 I will always advocate this, and I hope you do too 💕

-== Open AI ==

-The AI Engine utilizes the API from [OpenAI](https://beta.openai.com).
-This plugin does not gather any information from your OpenAI account except for the number of tokens utilized.
-The data transmitted to the OpenAI servers primarily consists of the content of your article and the context you specify.
-The usage shown in the plugin's settings is just for reference.
-It is important to check your usage on the [OpenAI website](https://platform.openai.com/account/usage) for accurate information.
-Please also review their [Privacy Policy](https://openai.com/privacy/) and [Terms of Service](https://openai.com/terms/) for further information.

 == Disclaimer ==

-AI Engine is a plugin that helps users connect their websites to AI services like OpenAI's ChatGPT or Microsoft Azure.
-Users need their own API key and must follow the rules set by the AI service they choose.
-By using AI Engine, users agree to watch and manage the content made by the AI and handle any problems or misuse.
+AI Engine is a plugin that helps you to connect your websites to AI services.
+You need your own API keys and must follow the rules set by the AI service you choose.
+For OpenAI, check their [Terms of Service](https://openai.com/terms/) and [Privacy Policy](https://openai.com/privacy/).
+It is also important to check your usage on the [OpenAI website](https://platform.openai.com/account/usage) for accurate information.
+Please do so with other services as well.

 The developer of AI Engine and related parties are not responsible for any issues or losses caused by using the plugin or AI-generated content.
-Users should talk to a legal expert and follow the laws in their area.
-The full disclaimer is [here](https://meowapps.com/ai-engine/disclaimer/).
+You should talk to a legal expert and follow the laws and regulations of your country.
+AI Engine does only store data on your own server, and it is your responsibility to keep it safe.
+AI Engine's full disclaimer is [here](https://meowapps.com/ai-engine/disclaimer/).

 == Compatibility ==